 1. Maintain the reputation of associated personalities

-It is commonly assumed that reputation management is focussed on businesses and brands, but it also applies to personalities.
+It is commonly assumed that reputation management is focused on businesses and brands, but it also applies to personalities.
 This is because a person can be a brand and vice versa.
 For example, Oprah Winfrey is a famous media personality who has, through the years, made a name for herself.
-Her brand has grown so much that by simply typing her first name on Google, Oprah Winfrey
+Her brand has grown so much that by simply typing her first name on Google (Oprah Winfrey)

 will appear in your searches.

-As a manager, you should make sure that your brand has the best reputation possible, This could mean hiring the services of a PR professional to manage your brand.
-This can add value to your current status,show you where your brand needs improvement and how you can go about dealing with them.
+As a manager, you should make sure that your brand has the best reputation possible.
+This could mean hiring the services of a PR professional to managing your brand.
+This can add value to your current status, show you where your brand needs improvement and how you can go about dealing with them.

-It is vital to preserve your image and to be known as good
+It is vital to preserve your image and to be known as a good

 brand; this can make you stand out amongst competitors and keep your top of mind with consumers.